Bringing Home a New Puppy

 Getting Off on the Right Paw continued...

+Doing things correctly from the start prevents confusion.
 Through puppy preparedness, you are one step closer to your Dream Dog.